Grew • Command Line Interface

 Clean

-The commands below removes the marshal files produced by the grew compile command for the set of corpora described in the JSON file corpora.json.
+The commands below removes the marshal files produced by the grew compile command for the set of corpora described in a corpus bank (see Compile section above).

 grew clean -i <corpora.json>